ABS Wheel Speed Sensors

 ABS-equipped vehicles contain wheel speed sensors mounted on the suspension and steering knuckles.
 The tone rings for these speed sensors spin with the hub or CV axle.

-A loose bearing can cause the ring to wobble and damage the wheel speed sensor's tip.
+A loose bearing can cause the ring to wobble, damaging the wheel speed sensor's tip.
 This damage results in an ABS warning light.

 Inspect the wheel bearings by grasping the tire at the top and bottom and rocking it back and forth.
 Excessive play indicates a loose wheel bearing.
 Faulty wheel bearings make a growling or whining sound that increases with vehicle speed and while turning.